 Your team provides much needed respite and fun from day-to-day worries for our military families and the caregivers of our wounded warriors.Col and Mrs. Lawrence M. Martin, Jr., Commander, 6th Air Mobility Wing, MacDill AFB

-We serve children and adults experiencing mental, physical or behavioral disabilities including those resulting from accidents or wounds of war.
+We serve children and adults with special needs, kids with cancer, veterans, military service members and their families.
 Participants in our therapy programs range from age 2 to 92 and are diagnosed with a variety of conditions.
-Participants are referred to us by word of mouth, physical practitioners and by other agencies serving handicapped adults, veterans and children.
+Participants are referred to us by word of mouth, physical practitioners and by other agencies.
 Learn more about the benefits of our services here.

-We offer a comprehensive approach to therapy in four service categories: Therapeutic Riding, Occupational Therapy, At E.A.S.E.), Warrior Mission: At Ease (W.M.A.E.)
+We offer a comprehensive approach to therapy in five different services: Therapeutic Horseback Riding, Occupational Therapy (Hippotherapy), Equine-Assisted Self Exploration (E.A.S.E.), Warrior Mission: At Ease (W.M.A.E.)
 Military Retreats and Family Fun Days.
 We believe healing starts with the individual, but expands to the entire family and community.
 All of our services involve interaction with horses whether in saddle or on the ground and are administered by certified professionals.
 Learn more about our services below.

 Quantum Leap Farm was founded by Edie Dopking, PhD after an academic endeavor revealed the benefits of equine therapy for adults with disabilities.
-Fifteen years later, the Farm consists of 19 staff members with an array of degrees and certifications in Hippotherapy, EAGALA, PATH and mental health counseling.
+Twenty-one years later, the Farm consists of 12 staff members with an array of degrees and certifications in Hippotherapy, EAGALA, PATH and mental health counseling.
 Beyond what schooling can provide, the Quantum staff has a passion to help others find healing, a genuine love for all living things and a spirit of fun and friendship that can’t be quantified.